PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 operands are rewired in their original order, exclusive leading adapters are removed, shared/public adapters remain for external consumers, operator options are retained, and Add-output shape and per-axis quantization are remapped once.
-Invalid ranks reject before mutation.
-Adapter sharing with the root Concat, Add-output post adapters, unary operands, recursive Add, and other mixed operand families deliberately remain in legacy.
+Valid non-public inverse output adapters are bypassed and their consumers are rewired to the NHWC Add output; public post aliases and invalid ranks reject before mutation.
+Adapter sharing with the root Concat, unary operands, recursive Add, and other mixed operand families deliberately remain in legacy.
 The pseudo-LeakyRelu family proves the exact
 `ReLU(x) - alpha * ReLU(-x)` topology.
 It accepts either Mul operand order,
 requires scalar alpha, preserves Sub order, and supports direct or unary